Sara0112/cse15l-lab-reports/lab-report-2.md

   index1 += 1;
 }
 ```

+- Connection between the symptom and the bug.

-The bug is that the while loop cannot stop because the index2 is keep the same but index1 is increasing.
-The code should be changed to:
+The symptom is caused by the bug because the while loop cannot stop since the index2 keep the same and less than list2.size() forever.
+Therefore, the code should be changed to:
 ```
 while(index2 < list2.size()) {
   result.add(list2.get(index2));